 In 2016, I was studying at Concordia University for my graduate degree in Sports Management and was offered an opportunity as an assistant coach with their Men’s Basketball program.
 I was on staff for the 2016-17 season, and completed my graduate studies in December 2016.
 In 2017, I was offered a position with Rochelle Zell Jewish High School as a Sophomore Boys Basketball Head Coach, and a Varsity Assistant Coach.
 I remained on staff with Rochelle Zell from 2017-2019, and was apart of the 2018-19 team that won the schools third ever Regional title.

-Outside of working with Hot Shots Sports, I enjoy crushing my friends in fantasy sports, playing basketball and golf, and spending time with my wife, Katie, and our three-month old daughter, Nicole.
-Everyone is welcome to view pictures of Nicole at any time, except during games for Storm.
+Outside of working with Hot Shots Sports, I enjoy crushing my friends in fantasy sports, playing basketball and golf, and spending time with my wife, Katie, and our daughter, Nicole.

 I'm originally from the Bay Area and played many different sports growing up, including basketball, volleyball, and track through high school.
 Basketball was always my favorite because of the wide range of individual skills, teamwork, and strategy involved.